ChiaraCati/FlooData/README.md

 The project's aim is to make a valuable reuse of idrogeological Open Data concerning the Italian Region of Emilia-Romagna.

+Emilia-Romagna is the sixth widest region in Italy in terms of surface area.and it has a variegated hydrogeological conformation.
+This variety offers a moltitude of ecoystems currently undergoing drastic transformations due to climate change as stated by the Emilia-Romagna's *Regional Environmental Protection Agency* ( [ARPAE](https://www.arpae.it/it) ) in its report on [Climate change in Emilia-Romagna](https://agricoltura.regione.emilia-romagna.it/produzioni-agroalimentari/temi/bio-agro-climambiente/cambiamento-climatico-in-emilia-romagna).
+The increasemnt of temperatures is now affecting stability of natural water sources as well as the wellbeing of water surfaces and rivers on mainland and the preservation of coast areas.

+As the Italian Institute for Environmental Protection and Research (Istituto Superiore per la Protezione e la Ricerca Ambientale), [ISPRA](https://www.isprambiente.gov.it/it), stated ER's morphology is extremely frigile due to intense weather events and  proneness to landslides of the territory

 Our first objective is to analyze if there is a relationship between idrogeological damages and the measures undertaken by different actors consdering them at local, national and (maybe) international level.

 Damages were, then, divided into two categories: